-The reason behind all of the confusion when it comes to the best compound or full-body exercises is that the best can actually mean different things for different people.
-Some people may be looking for the best compound exercises to build muscle, others for functional strength and others just for the most significant calorie burn.
-They’re all more than viable options, but they are all different things too.
-That’s what we’re here to look at in more depth.
+The confusion regarding the best compound or full-body exercises is that the end goal can differ for everyone.
+Some people may be looking for the best compound exercises to build muscle, others for functional strength and others for the most significant calorie burn.
+They’re all viable options, but they all differ, and that’s what we’re here to look at in more depth.

 The first place we’ll start with is building muscle and the best compound exercises for doing it.
-This is one of the biggest reasons people look to compound exercises and the benefits they have to offer in the first place, so it does make sense.
-There’s a reason these exercises are so famous after all, and they do incredible things for your muscle mass.
+Of course, this is one of the biggest reasons people look to compound exercises and the benefits they offer in the first place, so it makes sense.
+There’s a reason these exercises are so famous, after all, and they do incredible things for your muscle mass.

-These are one of the best upper body building exercises in existence, and likely one of the heaviest lifts that you’re capable of too.
-They hit your shoulders, chest and triceps all at the same time, and that’s perfect for the kind of complimentary muscles we need here.
-Make sure you perfect your technique and push yourself, but it’s an amazing place to start.
+These are one of the best upper body building exercises and likely one of the heaviest lifts you’re capable of doing.
+They hit your shoulders, chest and triceps simultaneously, perfect for the kind of complimentary muscles we need here.
+Make sure you perfect your technique and push yourself, but it’s a fantastic place to start.

-Squats are often hailed as the best lower body builder for the same reason as above.
-That comes down to how many different muscles you’re using at the same time, how much weight you can lift, and how natural the movement is too.
+Squats are often hailed as the best lower bodybuilder for the same reason as above.
+Again, that comes down to how many different muscles you’re using simultaneously, how much weight you can lift, and how natural the movement is.
 All of these come together for a real recipe for success, and that’s exactly what we’re looking for.

-Deadlifts aren’t just an amazing muscle building compound exercise, but they’re one of the best exercises you could do in general.
+Deadlifts aren’t just an amazing muscle-building compound exercise; they’re one of the best exercises you could do in general.
 They are a genuinely amazing feat of human strength, and for what they do to your body, they are an exercise that anybody should be doing no matter what they are exercising for.
-They need to be done correctly of course, but as far as exercises go, few can meet this titan of training, hitting your whole posterior chain in every single rep, and using the rest of your body for stabilisation.
+They need to be done correctly, of course, but as far as exercises go, few can meet this titan of training, hitting your whole posterior chain in every single rep and using the rest of your body for stabilisation.

-The only muscle group that hasn’t quite had enough attention yet even with all of these hardcore compound exercises is the shoulders, and that’s why we’re finishing off with this one.
+The only muscle group that hasn’t quite had enough attention yet, even with all of these hardcore compound exercises, is the shoulders, and that’s why we’re finishing off with this one.
 The shoulder press is an amazingly effective way to hit all three muscles involved in the deltoid in one exercise as well as giving your arms another blast too.
-Make sure you’re using it to its full potential!
+So make sure you’re using it to its full potential!

 Build Functional Strength

-Although it may not be something that you use directly on a daily basis, pull ups are still a perfect example of the type of exercises we’re talking about here.
-It’s still a hardcore compound exercise using just about every muscle in your upper body, but because of the difficulty even with the lack of weight, it still means almost all of your back and arm muscles benefit.
+Although it may not be something that you use directly daily, pull-ups are still a perfect example of the type of exercise we’re talking about here.
+It’s still a hardcore compound exercise using just about every muscle in your upper body, but because of the difficulty, even with the lack of weight, it still means almost all of your back and arm muscles benefit.
 That’s so easy to transfer into real life!

-Muscle-ups are massively in the same kind of league, but because of the difference in the exercise, they have a much larger impact on the arms and chest as well as having all of the benefits of pull-ups.
-That’s perfect for a full upper body workout in one exercise and again uses the strength form your natural bodyweight that is easily transferred.
+Muscle-ups are massively in the same kind of league, but because of the difference in the exercise, they have a much larger impact on the arms and chest and have all of the benefits of pull-ups.
+That’s perfect for a full upper body workout in one exercise and again uses the strength from your natural body weight that is easily transferred.

-Tricep dips are an amazingly useful way to hit your arms, but add some forward tilt when you’re in the air and you’re onto a winner.
-This is a chest dip, and it’s a huge chest and upper body builder that only takes your bodyweight.
-That’s incredibly hard to do as far as compound exercises and chest exercises go, and it has to be one of the best for what we’re looking at here.
+Tricep dips are an amazingly useful way to hit your arms but add some forward tilt when you’re in the air, and you’re onto a winner.
+This is a chest dip, and it’s a huge chest and upper body builder that only takes your body weight.
+That’s incredibly hard to do as far as compound and chest exercises go, and it has to be one of the best for what we’re looking at here.

-We need to give the legs a special mention here too, and there are more ways to train for functional strength than just squats and deadlifts too.
-Another of the best compound exercises out there that you can do is actually when using a sled.
+We need to give the legs a special mention here too, and there are more ways to train for functional strength than just squats and deadlifts.
+For example, another of the best compound exercises out there that you can do is actually when using a sled.
 Sled pulls and pushes give you real, transferable strength in your legs that helps you in ways you wouldn’t even imagine.

-Lastly, the best compound exercises have another trying to help you with too, and that's toning up.
-Weight training is still a great way to burn calories if you do it right, and the best way to do that is by using the most muscles per exercises that you possibly can.
-More muscles mean more calories burned, because you’re doing more.
-Makes sense Building muscle on top of that is just asking for more muscle definition!
+Lastly, the best compound exercises for toning up.
+Weight training is still a great way to burn calories if you do it right, and the best way to do that is by using the most muscles per exercise that you possibly can.
+More muscles mean more calories burned because you’re doing more.
+Building muscle on top of that is just asking for more muscle definition!

-To get the best of compound exercises for toning up and burning calories, we need to be looking at exercises like the clean to hit as many muscles as we can.
-It’s like a cross between multiple exercises like a deadlift and a squat in this case, and that just means more muscles in less time.
+To get the best of compound exercises for toning up and burning calories, we need to look at exercises like the clean to hit as many muscles as possible.
+It’s like a cross between multiple exercises, like a deadlift and a squat in this case, and that just means more muscles in less time.
 What more can we ask for?

-Another big back hitter that still uses a huge amount of natural mechanics that are seen in daily life is with TRX rows.
-These are a great example of using your body weight in an already classic exercise to really build your pulling strength, perfect for all kind of activities in and out of your exercise.
+Another big back hitter that still uses a considerable amount of natural mechanics that are seen in daily life is with TRX rows.
+These are great examples of using your body weight in an already classic exercise to build your pulling strength, perfect for all kinds of activities in and out of your exercise.

 Lunges with Pass

 Finally, we have lunges.
-They may seem like a total wildcard in the list since they are much smaller than a lot of the other lifts, but that doesn’t mean they don’t fit the bill here they are still an incredible lower body exercise that does what we need.
-Add a pass to the mix some equipment like a kettlebell or dumbbell, and you add a load of core work into the mix too.
-It only gets better the more you do, but it may be hard to find a wright to make the most of both part so the exercise.
-Do bear that in mind.
+They may seem like a total wildcard in the list since they are much smaller than many other lifts, but that doesn’t mean they don’t fit the bill.
+They are still a great lower body exercise that does what we need.
+Add a pass to the mix with equipment like a kettlebell or dumbbell, and you add a load of core work into the mix too.
+It only gets better the more you do.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.